Edward the Confessor and Edith

 A special service is held every year on St Edward's Day (13th October), together with a Pilgrimage to the Shrine on the Saturday nearest the feast.

 The Chapel can be visited by those on a Verger Guided Tour but is closed to the general public due to the fragility of the floor.
+The Cosmati work floor has recently undergone consolidation by the Abbey's conservators.

 Edward the Confessor.
 The Man and the Legend edited by Richard Mortimer, 2009